 If you are not entirely sure as to whether Thermowood is the most suitable timber material for your project, please don’t panic!
 We supply a wide range of timber species, so whatever your project entails, we are sure to have a suitable wood specie that ensures you get the results you are after.
 Our team are also able to discuss the logistics of your build and help make sure that you have everything you need.

-Here at NORclad, we are one of the leading suppliers of timber products.
-With over 40 years’ experience in sourcing, developing, manufacturing, and distributing sustainable products, we are experts in the field and a first port of call for architects, designers, contractors and builders not just locally but across the hole of the UK.
+Here at NORclad, we are one of the leading suppliers of Thermowood cladding in the UK.
+With over 40 years of experience in sourcing, developing, manufacturing and distributing sustainable products, we are experts in the field and first port of call for architects, designers, contractors and builders.

 See more: Interior & Exterior Wall Cladding Ideas